 "It's been 3 weeks.
 Should I withdraw and re-apply?"

-No. withdrawing wipes your data.
+Withdrawing wipes your data.
 It does not "bump" you to the top.
 It pushes you to the bottom of the new pile.
-If it's been 3 weeks, find a recruiter on LinkedIn and send a polite note instead.
+If it's been 3 weeks, rather than withdrawing, utilizing ATS resume optimization services or working with a certified professional resume writer for tech can help you diagnose why your profile isn't converting.
+You can also send a polite follow-up to the recruiter (see our ghosting email scripts for templates).